 Ways to improve your SEO:

-Update it often - Each time you publish your site with new content it’s like alerting Google you’ve got things going on over on your site.
-Chances are it will pay more attention, and rank your site higher and higher.
+Update your site regularly - Google loves when a site has newly posted pages.
+Each time you publish your site with new content it’s like alerting Google you’ve got things going on over on your site.
+Chances are it will pay more attention, and rank your site higher.

 3. Your images aren't protected

 Ways to protect your images: